willtemperley/swift-postgres-client/README.md

 This is a basic, but complete, example of how to connect to a PostgresSQL server, perform a SQL `SELECT` command, and process the resulting rows.
 It uses the `weather` table in the [Postgres tutorial](https://www.postgresql.org/docs/current/tutorial-table.html).

+[A SwiftUI app](https://github.com/willtemperley/swift-postgres-client-example) has been created which uses this example.
+This is Swift 6 compatible.

 ```swift
 import SwiftPostgresClient